yoongyy/pancakeswap-snipe-bot/README.md

 4. Sell token with your custom increasing price, like 50%, 100%, 200%.

 ### What's will you get
 This is a FREE version, and the bot only can snipe one token at a time.
-If you need a bot that able to snipe ALL new tokens and pairs created at PancakeSwao, please contact me at Telegram https://t.me/PancakeSwapUniSwapBot with subject <b>PancakeSwap Bot Info</b> for more info.
+If you need a bot that able to snipe ALL new tokens and pairs created at PancakeSwap, please contact me at Telegram https://t.me/PancakeSwapUniSwapBot for more info.
 For error or problem questions please open issues in GitHub, don't email me.
 Maybe I'll slow response on weekend.
 Thanks!

 ## HOW TO RUN
 1. clone this repository